openstreams/wflow/doc/_build/html/_sources/framework.txt

 and modify the ``wflow_sceleton.py`` example model.
 You can also use the other models for inspiration.

-In order to faclitate reusing data between models the data is stored in the following directory
+In order to facilitate reusing data between models the data is stored in the following directory
 tree:

 .. digraph:: file_system